meganalnico/simple-core/Heritage.md

 =========

-Half-orcs are monstrosities, their tragic births the result of perversion and violence—or at least, that's how other races see them.
+Half-orcs are monstrosities, their tragic births the result of perversion and violence—or at least, that's how other peoples see them.
 It's true that half-orcs are rarely the result of loving unions, and as such are usually forced to grow up hard and fast, constantly fighting for protection or to make names for themselves.
 Feared, distrusted, and